Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 Nearby towns:

 - Mtskheta* – the little town itself is cool and interesting to wander around a little bit, passing shops and the church.
 But the Jvari Monastery viewpoint of Mtskheta is the real highlight for me.
-Aim to get there before sunset time is great.
+Aim to get there just before sunset time.

 - Sighnaghi – if you have time, sure.